Photograph of Chilli Chicken Supremes with Mashed Potato Skordalia

 5. Season with flakes of sea salt and freshly ground black pepper.
 Bake in the centre of a pre-heated oven for 30 minutes.

-6. After 30 minutes, check the chicken to make sure it is not too brown already, and crank up the heat up to 250°C/480°F/Gas 9 (fan 230°C).
-Cook for a further 10 minutes until the meat is cooked through and the skin is brown and crispy.
+6. After 30 minutes, check the chicken; it should be pale brown and almost cooked through.
+Crank up the heat to 250°C/480°F/Gas 9 (fan 230°C) and cook for a further 10 minutes, until the meat is cooked through and the skin is brown and crispy.
 (See below for how to test when chicken is cooked.)

 7. Serve with the pan juices, silky mashed potatoes and some green vegetables or a green salad on the side.

-8. Garlic confit – as soon as you put the chicken in the oven, prepare the garlic confit.
-Slice the top ¼ off a bulb of garlic and put it in the centre of a piece of foil.
+8. Garlic confit – slice the top ¼ off a bulb of garlic and put it in the centre of a piece of foil.
 Loosely gather the foil around the garlic, pour over ½ teaspoon of olive oil and season with salt and pepper.

-9. Seal the foil loosely around the top of the garlic and put in a pre-heated oven for 40 minutes.
+9. Seal the foil loosely around the top of the garlic and put in the pre-heated oven, with the chicken, for 40 minutes.

 10. Remove from the oven.
 When cool enough to handle, squeeze the confit out of the cloves.
 (If you cannot wait and the garlic is still hot, I use rubber gloves to protect my hands.)